trunk-rs/trunk/README.md

 ### License

-trunk-ng is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.
+trunk is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.